consensusnetworks/casimir/README.md

 npm install -D some-dev-dependency --workspace @casimir/workspace-name
 ```

-## 📝 Content

-Get started contributing to Casimir's content.

-### Writing

-Writing content is stored in the [content/writing](content/writing/) directory.
-See the [Writing Contribution Guide](content/writing/README.md) for detailed usage instructions.

-### Emails

-AWS Pinpont email templates and shared components are stored in the [content/email](content/email/) directory.
-See the [Email Contribution Guide](content/email/README.md) for detailed usage instructions.

 ## 📊 Data

 Data schemas, data operations/workflows, and analytics and ML notebooks are stored in the [common/data/] directory (also namespaced as the @casimir/data npm workspace).
 See the [Data Contribution Guide](common/data/README.md) for detailed usage instructions.